muellerberndt/sabre/README.md

 	<img src="/static/sabre_v2.jpg" width="100%"/>
 </p>

 Sabre is a security analysis tool for smart contracts written in Solidity.
-It uses the [MythX cloud service](https://mythx.io).
+It uses the [MythX cloud service](https://mythx.io) which detects [a wide range of security issues](https://mythx.io/swc-coverage).

 ## Usage